liangyongrui/memcached/readme.md

 ## Basic usage

-Your Cargo.toml could look like this:
+This example uses async-std and enables some optional features, so your Cargo.toml could look like this:

 ```toml
 [dependencies]